Interview with Andreas Cleve the Founder of Corti - a digital assistant, augmenting medics in improving patient outcomes and internal performance.

 Speaking of the Danish Tech ecosystem…

 This article is a collaboration with TechBBQ.
 TechBBQ exists to support and strengthen the Nordic startup ecosystem.
-We build communities and foster growth for startups and scaleups based on the Nordic values of overcoming egos, barriers and promoting openness, trust and inclusion.
+They're building communities and fostering growth for startups and scaleups based on the Nordic values of overcoming egos, barriers and promoting openness, trust and inclusion.